tailscale/tailscale/api.md

 ### Response with all fields

-If successful, Tailscale returns an HTTP code of '200' and a JSON list of the tailnet devices and their details, including `enabledRoutes`, `advertisedRoutes`, and `clientConnectivity`. <!--WILL, YOUR NAME IS LISTED IN THE SAMPLE BELOW; SHALL WE CHANGE IT TO 'EXAMPLE' OR SOMETHING?-->
+If successful, Tailscale returns an HTTP code of '200' and a JSON list of the tailnet devices and their details, including `enabledRoutes`, `advertisedRoutes`, and `clientConnectivity`. <!--WILL to provide standard values to plug in to all private fields, ip addresses, node keys etc.-->

 ``` jsonc
 {